 A favorite of travel bloggers, Roost’s easily adjustable portable laptop stand is pricey, but has a lot to recommend it.
 The stand is astoundingly lightweight at just 3.2 ounces, and folds up to just 13″ x 1.3″, fitting in an included carry pouch.
 When unfolded, it’s surprisingly sturdy, and will elevate your laptop 6-11″ above the desktop.
 It’s easy to pack in your laptop bag or carry-on, and unlike some of the cheaper options, you’ll barely notice the added weight.

 Next would be the part where we discuss the cons, but I truly don’t have anything bad to say about this laptop stand.
 It’s our editor’s choice, and my personal preferred stand for travel.
 I recently upgraded to a standing desk at home, but prior to that, you’d frequently find me using the Roost at home as well.
-It’s easily the best portable laptop stand out there.

 A highly adjustable portable laptop stand at a great price, AOOU’s laptop desk includes cooling fans and a removable mousepad support.
 It’s larger and heavier at 3.6 pounds, but offers more adjustability and configurations.
-Use it as a lap desk, or reading table as well as a laptop stand.
+Use it as a lap desk or reading table as well as a laptop stand.

 Overall, our experiences with this laptop stand were very positive; the cooling fans are a nice addition, and it’s fairly sturdy, even when extended to act as a taller lap desk.
 Time will tell on it’s long term durability, and I wish it were a tad lighter, but the features are great for the price.

 Nexstand’s portable laptop stand is a good alternative to the Roost, coming in at half the price!
 It’s basically a generic version of the Roost–with the bonus of a larger range of adjustment options.
-Of course there are always trade-offs, and in this case, you’re getting a portable laptop stand that’s slightly larger and heavier.
+Of course there are always trade-offs, and in this case, you’re getting a stand that’s slightly larger and heavier.
 However, at 8.8 ounces, it’s hardly heavy, and it comes in at just 1″ longer and slightly thicker than the Roost.

-This sleek stainless steel portable laptop stand from Jubor doesn’t offer as much overall lift as some of the options here.
+This sleek stainless steel stand from Jubor doesn’t offer as much overall lift as some of the options here.
 However, it’s the cheapest on this list by far, feels sturdy, and offers a more attractive modern aesthetic that can be difficult to find in other portable laptop stands.
 The stand is also comparable to higher priced options in size when folded up, and relatively lightweight at 9.5 ounces.